ubirch/ubirch-event-log/README.md

 Create a [topic](https://kafka.apache.org/quickstart#quickstart_createtopic).
 You can customize the name by changing it in src/main/resources/application.conf or with the withTopic helper on the created consumer.
+By default the name of topic that the application tries to connect to is _com.ubirch.eventlog_ if none provided.

 ## Build